malithj/scaling-book/gpus.md

 {% enddetails %}

 **Question 2 [Vector FLOPs calculation]**: A single H100 has 132 SMs and runs at a clock speed of 1.59GHz (up to 1.98GHz boost).
-Assume it can do one vector op per cycle per CUDA core.
+Assume it can do one vector op per cycle per ALU.
 How many vector fp32 FLOPs can be done per second?
 With boost?
 How does this compare to matmul FLOPs?

 {% details Click here for the answer. %}

 **Answer:** `132 * 4 * 32 * 1.59e9 = 26.9TFLOPs/s`.
 With boost its 33.5 TFLOPs/s.
-This is half what’s reported in the [spec sheet](https://www.nvidia.com/en-us/data-center/h100/) because technically we can do an FMA (fused-multiply-add) in one cycle which counts as two FLOPs, but this is basically never achievable.
+This is half what’s reported in the [spec sheet](https://www.nvidia.com/en-us/data-center/h100/) because technically we can do an FMA (fused-multiply-add) in one cycle which counts as two FLOPs, but this isn't useful in most cases.
 We can do 990 bfloat16 matmul TFLOPs/s, so ignoring FMAs, Tensor Cores do around 30x more FLOPs/s.

 {% enddetails %}

 **Question 3 [GPU matmul intensity]:** What is the peak fp16 matmul intensity on an H100?
 A B200?
-What about fp8?
+What about fp8? *By intensity we mean the ratio of matmul FLOPs/s to memory bandwidth.*

 {% details Click here for the answer. %}